cdngmnks/msgraph-sdk-plsql/README.md

 ---------- | ---- | -----------
 User.Read.All | Application | Read all users' full profiles
 Group.Read.All | Application | Read all groups
+Group.ReadWrite.All | Application | Read and write all groups
 GroupMember.Read.All | Application | Read all group memberships
 Contacts.ReadWrite | Application | Read and write contacts in all mailboxes Calendar.ReadWrite | Application | Read and write calendars in all mailboxes